ouvroir/icofom2021/src/publications/icofom2021-shikoh-shiraiwa-olga-zabalueva.md

 These unspoken hierarchies contribute to the idea of the museum as a depository of material culture.
-The very materiality of museum objects leads to another concept - one of the 'objectivity' of knowledge produced by this institution and its neutral/scientific nature, whereas oral history/storytelling, chanting/singing, dancing, and ritual were considered as not belonging to Western cultural values (for example, on the global level, from the very first museum definition by ICOM, heritage was codified as "material evidence," and only in 2007 was the notion of "tangible and intangible heritage" introduced[^3]).
-Also, the very vocabulary includes a catch here: "to designate embodied knowledge and practices 'intangible' is to define them by what they are *not* and to maintain the primacy of tangibility as an organizing concept in heritage theory and practice\" (Kirshenblatt-Gimblett, 2017, p.
+The very materiality of museum objects leads to another concept - one of the ‘objectivity’ of knowledge produced by this institution and its neutral/scientific nature, whereas oral history/storytelling, chanting/singing, dancing, and ritual were considered as not belonging to Western cultural values (for example, on the global level, from the very first museum definition by ICOM, heritage was codified as “material evidence”, and only in 2007 was the notion of “tangible and intangible heritage” introduced[^3]).
+Also, the very vocabulary includes a catch here: “to designate embodied knowledge and practices ‘intangible’ is to define them by what they are *not* and to maintain the primacy of tangibility as an organizing concept in heritage theory and practice” (Kirshenblatt-Gimblett, 2017, p.
 75).

 This power disbalance was addressed recently both by activists and academic researchers, leading to the calls for decolonizing museums.